rymdkraftverk/level1/docs/api-client.md

 Timer.run(timer)
 ```

 Increase timer `counter` by 1.
+Should be called on every game update.
 Returns true if `duration` is reached.

 **Arguments**